Supplements: What to Take, and What to Avoid

 How much money do you spend on supplements monthly?
-If you’re like many Americans, you can be lured by headlines that promise better health, better hair growth, stronger nails, and even younger skin.
+If you’re like many Americans, headlines about vitamins that promise better health, better hair growth, stronger nails, and even younger skin are alluring.

 But studies have shown that if you take too much vitamin C, you will likely lose it in your urine, and those overly high doses can have health consequences.
 There’s also been a lot of discussion about vitamin D and vitamin D deficiency, though clear guidelines have as yet to be established.
 Still, many Americans are taking incredibly high doses of this vitamin.